MicrosoftDocs/Console-Docs/docs/pseudoconsoles.md

 To provide maximum compatibility with the existing world of  pseudoterminal functionality, the information provided over the pseudoconsole channel will always be encoded in UTF-8.
 This does not affect the codepage or encoding of the client applications that are attached.
 Translation will happen inside the pseudoconsole system as necessary.

-An example for getting started can be found at [Creating a PseudoConsole Session](creating-a-pseudoconsole-session.md).
+An example for getting started can be found at [Creating a Pseudoconsole Session](creating-a-pseudoconsole-session.md).

 Some additional background information on PseudoConsoles can be found at the announcement blog post: [Windows Command-Line: Introducing the Windows Pseudo Console (ConPTY)](https://blogs.msdn.microsoft.com/commandline/2018/08/02/windows-command-line-introducing-the-windows-pseudo-console-conpty/).